matthiaskubik/update_service/README.md

 ## Active Deploy Sample Scripts

-Scripts that can be used to do a zero-downtime upgrade of a CloudFoundary Application using Active Deploy on IBM Bluemix.
+Sample scripts that can be used to do a zero-downtime upgrade of a CloudFoundary Application using Active Deploy on IBM Bluemix.

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/Osthanes/update_service.git)